filipkustoch/filipkustoch/README.md

 <details>
 <summary><h3>👨‍💻 Filip's Coding Journey</h3></summary>
-I started my coding journey as a naive kid with a passion to learn everything I could about this programming world.
-And all the while, teaching myself C++ development with a dream to build something uniqe, but that soon got overshadowed by my desire to excel in JavaScript.
-A desire that made me get a job as an e-commerce specialist a year before graduating from an IT technical school.
-However, I have another desire that I have been pursuing all this time - work as a Frontend Developer.
-Eventually, I will quit my job as an e-commerce specialist to take on Frontend full-time and focus on that ever since.
+As I delved deeper into the world of coding, I quickly realized that the possibilities were endless.
+My passion for learning and understanding the intricacies of programming only grew stronger with each new concept I discovered.
+I poured countless hours into teaching myself C++ development, but my focus soon shifted to mastering JavaScript and PHP.

+With a newfound sense of determination, I landed a job as an e-commerce specialist a year before graduating from an IT technical school.
+However, my ultimate goal of working as a Web Developer never faded.
+I spent every spare moment honing my skills and experimenting with new technologies, always pushing myself to be better.

+Eventually, the time will come for me to take the leap and pursue my true passion full-time.
+I will quit my job as an e-commerce specialist and fully immerse myself in the world of Web Development.
+It will be a difficult decision, but one that I know will ultimately lead me to the success and fulfillment that I have always dreamed of.

+As a dedicated Web Developer, I will be constantly pushing the boundaries of what can be achieved through code.
+I am driven by the never-ending pursuit of knowledge and the thrill of creating something truly amazing.
+And I know that this is where I belong, doing what I love and making a difference in the world of technology.
 </details>